Philosophy courses for 2020

 Why study Philosophy at Bristol?

-Studying philosophy at Bristol gives you the opportunity to delve into some of the deepest questions that have puzzled great thinkers by applying the rigorous analysis and argument that is distinctive of the western 'analytic' philosophical tradition.
+Studying philosophy at Bristol gives you the opportunity to delve into some of the deepest questions that have puzzled great thinkers by applying the rigorous analysis and argument that is distinctive of the 'analytic' philosophical tradition.
 You will be part of a heritage of philosophy in the South West that includes John Locke and Thomas Hobbes.

-A distinguishing feature of our courses is that you will cover the basic topics that form the groundwork to philosophy in your first two years.
+You cover the basic topics that form the groundwork to philosophy in your first two years.
 Your third year will then allow you to study more advanced, specialised units offered by lecturers in their own fields of research specialisation.
 These have included:

 You may also have the opportunity to study at one of our worldwide partners on an exchange programme during your second year.